N1nsQ/WageWizard/Documentation/DTOs.md

 - Represents the response returned from a login attempt.
 - Success: indicates whether the login was successful.
 - Message: an optional message, e.g., when login fails.
-- UserRole: specifies the user’s role.
+- UserRole: specifies the user’s role (if login was successful).
   - Examples: test user, admin, employee.

 _Updated Nov 10, 2025_